MARTIMM/raku-mongodb-driver/README.md

 * Cursor count() needs some more options such as hint.
 * Change die() statements in return with exception to notify caller and place further responsability there.

-## BUGS
+* Keys must be checked for illegal characters when inserting documents.

 ## CHANGELOG

-Version is like x.y.z.
-When x becomes 1, then the module gets grown up.
-When y is increased, a feature is added.
-When z is increased, changes and bugfixes are done.
+See [semantic versioning](http://semver.org/).
+Please note point 4. on that page: *Major version zero (0.y.z) is for initial development.
+Anything may change at any time.
+The public API should not be considered stable.*

+* 0.14.0 - ensure_index in MongoDB::Collection
+* 0.13.7 - Changes depending on BSON
 * 0.13.6 - MongoDB::Cursor pod document
-* 0.13.5 - Added next() to MongoDB::Cursor.
+* 0.13.0 - Added next() to MongoDB::Cursor.
-* 0.12.5 - Added count() to MongoDB::Cursor.
+* 0.12.0 - Added count() to MongoDB::Cursor.
-* 0.11.5 - Added Connection.pod and Collection.pod.
+* 0.11.1 - Added Connection.pod and Collection.pod.
-* 0.11.4 - Added methods to get error status in MongoDB::Database.
+* 0.11.0 - Added methods to get error status in MongoDB::Database.
-* 0.10.4 - Added drop() in MongoDB::Database to drop a database.
+* 0.10.0 - Added drop() in MongoDB::Database to drop a database.
-* 0.9.4 - Added list_databases() and database_names() to MongoDB::Connection
+* 0.9.0 - Added list_databases() and database_names() to MongoDB::Connection
-* 0.8.4 - run_command() added to MongoDB::Database
+* 0.8.0 - run_command() added to MongoDB::Database
 * 0.7.4 - bugfix return values in MongoDB::Cursor
 * 0.7.3 - bugfix return values in MongoDB::Protocol
 * 0.7.2 - extended signatures for return values